Let’s face it, we know the need for EDI integration isn’t going away anytime soon.

 While these aren’t EDI integration delivery tools, they are technical building blocks for creating your own integration solution.

+DID YOU KNOW?
 Another solution rapidly transforming the EDI data integration landscape is intelligent document processing.

 Software platforms like Grooper help organizations process billions of data points every day from large and complex EDI files.